flybywiresim/fbw-userguide/docs/pilots-corner/a32nx-briefing/flight-deck/front/accu.md

 ## Description

 - ACCU PRESS:
-    - Pressure in the yellow hydraulic system brake accumulators.
+    - Indicates the pressure in the yellow brake accumulators.
 - BRAKES:
-    - Yellow hydraulic system pressure delivered to the brakes.
-Measured upstream of the alternate servo valves.
+    - Indicates the yellow pressure delivered to the left and right brakes, as measured upstream of the alternate servo valves.

 ---